migramirez2/Harmony-ONE/progress/rikako-hatoya.md

 ---

+2024-09-29 Sun: Worked on setting up CLI tool for checking non-zero balance burner wallet - currently debugging some installation process.
+Looked into alternatives of gated whale channels and possibilities of GenAI usage.

 2024-09-28 Sat: Further testing pump, and looked jnto links on solana token launch.
 Worked on adding links to Q3 summary and further refinery.

 2024-09-27 Fri: Further looked into client-side for 1market-demo and tried redeploying contract on local.
 Also continued looking through the links on the memecoin notion page, and pump.